data-datum/tidy-tuesday/2019/16-07-2019/README.md

 # R4DS membership

-## Data Visualization with ggplot, Plotly and gganimate
+## Data Visualization with ggplot2, Plotly and gganimate